Written by Katie Jackson-Griffin

 Whether Jenille decides to attend or not, her decision is valid.
 We all may encounter situations similar to hers.
 Here are just a few ways that this shield can help you get through the holidays and maybe even find some jolly!

 Protecting your time

 This time of year comes with many festivities: from the office holiday party, to the extra winter activities (but have you tried the ice ribbon yet?!), and requests to travel to visit family.
 Despite these additional demands, we don’t get extra hours added on to our days.
-Setting boundaries around your time becomes even more important.
+Setting boundaries around your time and creating a “holiday shield” becomes even more important.
 It is OK and even necessary to say no to certain events.